DeMarcoLab/juno/TUTORIAL.md

   <figcaption style="text-align:center">Single Simulation 3D Visualisation</figcaption>
 </figure>

 Thanks for completing the Juno tutorial.
 You should now be ready to get started simulating on your own.
+For more examples, please see the example folder in the repository.
+This contains a number of example configurations you can load and run to play around with the package.

 If there are any issues with this tutorial, or the package in general, please open an issue on [GitHub](https://github.com/DeMarcoLab/juno/issues).